 - What difference will a different shade of lipstick make?

 - Do I need to spend hours of effort on choosing the ideal hotel among all my choices?

 You and I go on a hunt for the perfect choice just for the heck of it.
 In most cases, the perfect choice does not even exist.
 Even when it does, the difference is too subtle to notice.
-After a short while, the choice does not make a major difference.
+After a short while, the choice does not make a major difference and only causes anxiety.

 Learn to love a good choice instead of waiting for the perfect one.

 6. Use a power nap in the afternoon

 In addition to food, sleep also influences your ability to make decisions.
 If you failed to have a good night’s sleep, your ability for self-control and decisions is hampered.